Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: Correlator approaches

 \section{Correlator approaches}

 The two most common forms of correlators are the XF and FX designs.
-The XF or lag correlator cross-correlates the time-domain electric field samples from each antenna pair using a set of time delays (`lags'), and then Fourier transforms the resulting time sequence of correlation coefficients to obtain spectral information and integrates to form a visibility \beq v_{lmk} = \sum_t \sum_{\Delta t_i}^N e^{-2\pi i k \Delta t_i/N} \left[ E_l(t)\cdot E^*_m(t + \Delta t_i) \right]. \eeq The FX or spectral-domain correlator reverses the order of these operations, and Fourier transforms the electric field samples of each antenna to create spectral time-sequences, which are then multiplied and integrated to form the visibilities \beq v_{lmk} = \sum_{Nt} \left[ \sum_t^N e^{-2\pi i k t/N}E_l(t) \cdot \sum_t^N e^{-2\pi i k t/N}E^*_m(t) \right]. \eeq (The frequency transforms in Equations \ref{XF} and \ref{FX} are often implemented as polyphase filters to increase the spectral dynamic range.)
-Both XF and FX correlators are in wide production, with the VLA using an XF correlator and the VLBA and MWA using an FX correlator.
-As the number of antennas increases the FX correlator begins to have a significant computational advantage, since the Fourier transform must only be performed for each antenna, not each antenna pair.
-(Please see \citet{SynthImagIIch4} for a much more in-depth introduction to XF and FX correlators, including many subtleties which have been glossed over here.)
+The XF or lag correlator cross-correlates and time averages the time-domain electric field samples from each antenna pair using a set of time delays (`lags'), and then Fourier transforms the resulting set of correlation coefficients to obtain spectral information \beq v_{ab}(f_{k}) = \F(f_{k},\Delta t_{l})\Big <E_{a}(t_{i})E_{b}(t_{i}+\Delta t_{l})\Big >_{t_{i}}. \eeq In the XF equation above, the electric field $E$ for two antennas $a,b$ at each time $t_{i}$ are multiplied together and time averaged at a set of discreet lags $\Delta t_{l}$.
+The lags are then Fourier transformed to form the visibilities (cross-power) between the antennas as a function of frequency $(v_{ab}(f_{k}))$.
+The linear algebra notation used for the Fourier transform ($\F$) indicates the space of the vector to be operated on ($\Delta t_{l}$ here) as the righthand argument and the output space (frequency $f_{k}$) as the lefthand argument.